junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 2. Endorsements from trusted supply chain actors producing, certifying, or compliance checking Attesters (Endorsers)
 3. Appraisal Policy for Evidence, which is under the control of the Verifier Owner

-The Verifier inputs listed above are linked to the shape and form of the Attesters, i.e., the type of claims and the policies of appraisal of Evidence.
+The Verifier inputs listed above are linked to the shape of the Attesters.
-Typically, Composite Attesters {{sec-glossary}} come with a varying degree of heterogeneity of Evidence formats, depending on the type of Attesting Environments that come with each Component Attester {{sec-glossary}}, for example, CPU variants or GPU/FPGA variants.
-When conducting appraisal of Evidence from a Composite Attester, following challenges remain.
+Typically, Composite Attesters come with a varying degree of heterogeneity of Evidence formats, depending on the type of Attesting Environments that come with each Component Attester, for example, CPU variants or GPU/FPGA variants.
+When conducting Evidence appraisal for a Composite Attester, the following challenges remain:

 1. An Attester's composition can change over time based on market dynamics and availability (e.g., a set of racks in a data center gets thousands of new FPGAs).
-It is highly unlikely that there is always one appropriate Verifier that satisfies all the requirements that a complex and changing composite Attesters impose.
+It is highly unlikely that there is always one appropriate Verifier that satisfies all the requirements that a complex and changing Composite Attesters imposes.
-It may not be economically viable to build and maintain such degree of complexity, in a single Verifier, hence there is a need for a Multi Verifier System.
+It may not be economically viable to build and maintain such a degree of complexity in a single Verifier.
-2. A part of a single component Verification policy may be internal to a Verifier Owner and it may not choose to reveal it to a monolithic Verifier.
+2. A Verifier Owner may have an Appraisal Policy for Evidence of a Component Attester that is internal to them and which they may choose not to reveal to a “monolithic" Verifier.
-3. An Endorser may not wish to reveal its Reference Values or their lifecycle to a monolithic Verifier, hence may choose to keep its verification seperate.
+3. A Reference Values Provider may not wish to reveal its Reference Values or their lifecycle to a monolithic Verifier.
-4. There may not be a single actor in the ecosystem, that can stand up and take ownership of Verifying every component Attester due to lack of knowledge, complexity, regulations or associated cost.
+4. There may not be a single actor in the ecosystem that can stand up and take ownership of verifying every Component Attester due to a lack of knowledge, complexity, regulations or associated cost.
-5. Verifier services provided by component manufactures as well as Verifiers provided by the integrators, as well as Verifiers under local authority (close to the Attester) are the mix today and rarely it is just one of them.
+5. The mix today is a combination of Verifier services provided by component manufacturers, Verifiers provided by integrators, and Verifiers under local authority (i.e., close to the attester).
+Rarely is it just one of these.

 # Conventions and Definitions